Jane Aldgate and Miranda McIntosh

-commissioned for the review of looked after children in Scotland
+commissioned for the review of looked after children in Scotlan

-This study was commissioned by the Social Work Services Inspectorate, now the Social Work Inspection Agency, as one of several supporting documents for a wider review of services and outcomes for looked after children, the main report of which is entitled Extraordinary Lives.
+This study was commissioned by the Social Work Services Inspectorate, now the Social Work Inspection Agency.
+It is published as one of several supporting documents for a wider review of services and outcomes for looked after children in Scotland, the main report of which is entitled Extraordinary Lives.